sftSalman/Risky_building_detection_from_satelite_images-/README.md

 The primary goal of this project is to leverage the power of the YOLO object detection model to analyze satellite images of Dhaka.
 By employing deep learning techniques, we aim to pinpoint and classify buildings that are at high risk of collapse during natural hazards.
 The ultimate objective is to provide valuable insights to local authorities, enabling them to identify high-risk areas promptly and take necessary measures to ensure public safety.

-## Current Update

-🚧 **Project Update**: We are currently in the process of updating our project to integrate the latest version of the YOLO model for real-time applications.
-This enhancement aims to increase detection accuracy and improve the speed of processing satellite imagery, allowing us to provide more immediate assessments and insights.

 ## Methodology